Siarzis/Hydra/README.md

 ## Node.js with Python
 There a few ways of integrating Node.js with Python.
 Here we have set the API to spawn a child process upon receiving a GET request.

-Advantages:
+Pros:
-* Straightforward for implementation
+* Straightforward implementation.
-* No need for third-party software, e.g. RabbitMQ
+* No need for third-party software, e.g. RabbitMQ.

-Disadvantages:
+Cons:
 * Node.js process is binded to its child process.
-It waits for it untill completion
+It waits for it untill completion.